 Constructed as the Hampstead Central Library, the Grade II listed building became the home of Camden Arts Centre in 1965.
-Initially providing the local community with arts and crafts classes, you're now more likely to encounter a survey exhibition of Internationally renowned artists whilst still being able to appreciate emerging talent through the residencies and artists' projects.
-The likes of Gordon Matta-Clark, Doris Salcedo, Bas Jan Ader, Eva Hesse, Christopher Wool, Chantal Akerman, Nathalie Djurberg, Haroon Mirza, William Hunt and Runa Islam have all shown work in one form or another.
-At the helm is Jenni Lomax OBE, who over the last two decades has created a roster of thought provoking shows as well as bring the building into the 21st century with a refurbishment by Tony Fretton Architects in 2004.
+Initially, Camden providing the local community with arts and crafts classes, but these days you're likely to encounter a survey exhibition of an internationally renowned artist, while still being able to appreciate emerging talent through the residencies and artists' projects.
+The likes of Gordon Matta-Clark, Doris Salcedo, Bas Jan Ader, Eva Hesse, Christopher Wool, Chantal Akerman, Nathalie Djurberg, Haroon Mirza, William Hunt and Runa Islam have all shown work here in one form or another.
+At the helm is Jenni Lomax OBE, who over the last 25 years has created a roster of thought provoking shows as well as bring the building into the twenty-first century with a refurbishment by Tony Fretton Architects in 2004.
 Camden also boasts a great bookshop, a lovely garden and an ace café.